haikelz/cari-mahasiswa/README.md

 ## Getting Started

-- Clone this repo
+- Clone this repo.
-- Install all needed deps with `pnpm install`
+- Install all needed deps with `pnpm install`.
 - Fill all needed environment variable.
 You can see the format of my env in `.env.example` file.
-- Type `pnpm run dev` and see the result in `http://localhost:3000`
+- Type `pnpm run dev` and see the result in `http://localhost:3000`.

 ## License